 Romana specialises in media and employment law.
 She accepts instructions in a range of other civil and regulatory matters.

-Romana is listed in 2022 and 2023 editions of the Legal500 as a Leading Junior for privacy and defamation.
+Romana has featured every year since 2022 in the Legal500 Directory as a Leading Junior for privacy and defamation.

 More about Romana